kitstokes/digi-proc/content/1-processing.md

 ### OCR on a Single Document

+Follow these steps to extract text through OCR on one document.

 1. Open a PDF in Adobe Acrobat Pro DC.

 2. Select **Scan & OCR** from the tool menu on the right side of the application window.